hari304/Data-Science-Projects/README.md

 This is another popular dataset used in pattern recognition literature.
 The data set comes from the real estate industry in Boston (US).
 This is a regression problem.
 The data has 506 rows and 14 columns.
 Thus, it’s a fairly small data set where you can attempt any technique without worrying about your laptop’s memory being overused.
 ### Problem: Predict the median value of owner occupied homes.

+### Human Activity Recognition
+Human activity recognition, or HAR, is a challenging time series classification task.
+<br><br>
+It involves predicting the movement of a person based on sensor data and traditionally involves deep domain expertise and methods from signal processing to correctly engineer features from the raw data in order to fit a machine learning model.
+<br><br>
+Recently, deep learning methods such as convolutional neural networks have shown capable and even achieve state-of-the-art results by automatically learning features from the raw sensor data.
+In this notebook we will build a Convolution neural network using the TensorFlow library.